 What can parents do?

 As a parent or guardian, you have a big impact on a teenager’s life and the decisions they make.
-Research has shown there are many ways in which parents can minimise the chances that an adolescent will use illegal drugs, or experience harms from their use.
+Research has shown there are many ways in which parents can minimise the chances that a teenager will use drugs and alcohol, or experience harms from their use.

 1. Be a good role model